Grocery Outlet

-Grocery Outlet Holding Corp. is an American discount closeout retailer consisting exclusively of supermarket locations that offer deeply discounted, overstocked, and closeout products from name brand and private label suppliers.
-The company has stores in California, Oregon, Washington, Idaho, Nevada, Pennsylvania and New Jersey.
+Grocery Outlet Holding Corp. is an American discount closeout retailer consisting exclusively of supermarket locations that offer discounted, overstocked, and closeout products from name-brand and private-label suppliers.
+The company has stores in California, Oregon, Washington, Idaho, Nevada, Maryland, Pennsylvania, New Jersey, Ohio, and Delaware.

-The majority of Grocery Outlet's stores are independently operated by locally based, married couples.
+The vast majority of Grocery Outlet's stores are independently operated by local married couples.
 Each store has flexibility in its product offerings to serve local tastes and demand.
 The Read family founded the company in 1946.
 The formal name is Grocery Outlet Bargain Market.